KarimPwnz/dns-exfil/README.md

 ## DNS exfiltration set-up

 Same setup as for DNS pingback.
-To exfiltrate data through DNS, you'll probably want dns-exfil to accept hex-encoded data.
+To exfiltrate data through DNS, you'll probably want dns-exfil to decode hex-encoded data.
 You can enable that feature by passing the `--hex-encoded` (`-he`) flag; for more accurate parsing, specify the FQDN of your DNS exfiltration domain through the `--suffix` (`-s`) flag.
 Example: `dns-exfil -he -s '.dnspwn.karimrahal.com.'`.
 In case the DNS question does not contain hex encoded values, dns-exfil will still parse it correctly.

 ## Output